evolution-project/evox-docs/docs/mining/pos-earning.md

 * Here is the most straightforward way to do so.

     * First, we need to get the current PoS difficulty, which can be found in the [Block Explorer](https://chain.evolution-network.org).
-        * This value is then divided by `1000000000000 (10 ^ 12)` , which in the Evox network is one coin basis.
+        * This value is then divided by `1000000000000 (10 ^ 12)` , which in the EvoX network is one coin basis.

     * Second, we again divide it by `288`.
         * This operation lets us take the PoS mining timestamp frame into account.